Wayland Plant Removal Services

 Utility Coordination & Infrastructure Protection for Safe Plant Removal Operations

-Before any excavation or root removal, Wayland requires notification to Dig Safe (811) at least 48 hours in advance (72 hours recommended).
-Utilities (electric, gas, water, sewer, telecom) are marked and must be respected—hand-digging is mandatory within 18 inches of markings.
+Before any excavation or root removal, Wayland requires notification to Dig Safe (811) at least 48 hours (72 hours recommended) in advance.
+Utilities (electric, gas, water, sewer, telecom) are marked and must be respected for 30 days.
+Hand-digging or vacuum excavation is mandatory within 18 inches of marked utilities.
 Overhead power lines require a 10 feet minimum clearance.
 Specialized techniques, such as selective root pruning and mechanical barriers, protect infrastructure.
-All work near utilities or municipal infrastructure (sidewalks, streets) must be coordinated with the appropriate departments, and photographic documentation is required.
-For infrastructure and permitting, contact: Wayland Building Department
+Coordination with utility companies and the Building Department is essential for work near municipal infrastructure, with right-of-way and street opening permits required.
+Final inspection ensures restoration and safety compliance.
+For infrastructure and permit questions:

 41 Cochituate Road, Wayland, MA 01778